jackwillis/militanthistory/_lm_articles/01/labor-must-oppose-reagans-foreign-policy.md

 ### Terror groups

-As well as using the "threat of
+As well as using the threat of
-Soviet expansionism" the
+"Soviet expansionism," the
 Reagan administration has
 taken every opportunity to exploit to the full the lunatic actions of the individual terror